elahe-hosseini98/Product-categorization/README.md

 Extracting tf-idf vectors on rejoining manually-preprocessed tokens
 4) **[Method #4]**<br>
-I concatenated title and tags for each row and used an extra punctuation removal step then extracted the tf-idf vector for each input string.
+I concatenated title and tags for each row and used an extra punctuation removal step then extracted the tf-idf vector for each input string.<br>

+For each type of feature, I used a different classifier.
+An LSTM based deep learning model with an embedding layer for the first approach and also tested multi ML models on tf-idf feature vectors.